TomasDevs/portfolio/README.md

 - **Dark/Light Mode**: Toggle between dark and light themes, with preferences saved in local storage.
 - **Responsive Design**: Optimized for desktop and mobile devices (best viewed on desktop).
 - **Interactive Pages**: Displays various sections including About, Skills, Projects, and more.
-- **Dynamic Content**: Articles and GitHub repositories fetched via APIs through a custom Express proxy server.
+- **Dynamic Content**: Articles and GitHub repositories fetched via APIs through a custom Express proxy server and Netlify serverless functions.
 - **404 Page**: Custom 404 page for any invalid URLs.

 ## 🛠️ Technologies Used